 Upper School Faculty Bios Details Page

 Christopher Barnes joined the Chapin faculty in 2004 and teaches Latin and Greek.
-He has led or accompanied Chapin students studying abroad, co-led a faculty development trip to Greece and has served as advisor for participants in the Student Global Leadership Institute at the Punahou School in Honolulu, Hawaii.
-Dr. Barnes earned bachelor's degrees in history (with distinction) and classics from the University of Washington and his A.M. and Ph.D. in Classical Studies from the University of Michigan.
-He has given papers at the annual meetings of the Classical Association of the Mid-West and South, at the American Philological Association and at the Association of Ancient Historians.
-Dr. Barnes has excavated in Italy at Fregellae, Fabrateria Nova and Pompeii, worked on Greek papyri in Germany and in Jordan and taught at the Intercollegiate Center for Classical Studies in Rome.
-His publications include papyri, translations, articles, a book and reviews.
-When not teaching, Dr. Barnes enjoys listening to music and cooking.
-He is married and a proud father.
+He earned bachelor's degrees in history (with distinction) and classics from the University of Washington and his A.M. and Ph.D. in Classical Studies from the University of Michigan.
+He has given papers at the annual meetings of the Classical Association of the Mid-West and South, at the Society for Classical Studies and at the Association of Ancient Historians.
+Dr. Barnes has excavated in Italy at Fregellae, Fabrateria Nova and Pompeii, worked on Greek papyri in Germany and Jordan and taught at the Intercollegiate Center for Classical Studies in Rome.
+He won a Whiting Foundation award for excellence in teaching and has published a book, papyri, translations, articles, and book reviews.
+He has chaperoned and led Chapin student and faculty trips to Italy and Greece and served as advisor to participants in the Student Global Leadership Institute at the Punahou School in Honolulu, Hawaii.
+When not teaching, Dr. Barnes enjoys music and cooking.
+He is married and a proud father of a biracial teenage son.